PSPDFKit/Xamarin-UWP/README.md

 </ResourceDictionary>
 ```

-Once you set the license key in both files you will be able to build and run the sample project.
+Now you can build and run the sample project.

 **Note**:
 > You do not need `PSPDFKitLicense` to be present in both `App.xaml` in your actual application, in this provided project we are just demonstrating that the license initialization can be done either from Xamarin.Forms or the actual UWP project; you can choose just one of the `App.xaml` files to host the `PSPDFKitLicense `.